Constitution for the Society for Philosophy and Disability

 Section 5.
 The Secretary-Treasurer shall bear primary responsibility for receiving and disbursing funds as directed by the Board and for maintaining a record of the financial transactions of SPD.
 He or she shall also maintain an up-to-date membership list.

 Section 6.
 Officers shall serve three year terms; ONE Member-at-Large shall serve the same term as the Officers while the other two Members-at-Large shall serve terms that begin a year after those of the Officers.
-If a Board member resigns or ceases to perform the duties of his or her office then the Board may appoint a replacement to finish that term.
+The ex officio member or members shall serve for as long as they are the Editor or Editors of JPD.
+If an Officer or Member-at-Large resigns or ceases to perform the duties of his or her office then the Board may appoint a replacement to finish that term.
 If he or she wishes to continue on the Board, that person must stand for normal election.

 Article V: Elections